document.getElementById("button62").addEventListener("click", function() { alert("Hello World!"); });

 Cholesterol and heart conditions:

-As precautionary measure, more than 1 in 4 Americans over 45 take take cholesterol-lowering statin drugs at the behest of their physicians, despite their lengthy list of side effects and dubious effectiveness. and the underlying question that is: do we really need to be worried about cholesterol?
+As precautionary measure, more than 1 in 4 Americans over 45 take cholesterol-lowering statin drugs at the behest of their physicians, despite their lengthy list of side effects and dubious effectiveness. and the underlying question that is: do we really need to be worried about cholesterol?

 Some facts about cholesterol: